ovh/docs/pages/manage_and_operate/iam/iam-logs-forwarding/guide.en-gb.md

 ### Manage subscriptions

-At any point, you can retrieve subscriptions attached to your Logs Data Platform data stream and choose to disable the forwarding by cancelling your subscription on your stream so that your Logs Data Platform stream doesn't receive your audit logs anymore.
+At any point, you can retrieve subscriptions attached to your Logs Data Platform data stream and choose to disable the forwarding by cancelling your subscription on your stream.
+So that your Logs Data Platform stream doesn't receive your audit logs anymore.

 Note that this doesn't delete the logs that have been stored prior to the subscription cancellation, as data stored in a logs stream is immutable unless you delete the entire stream.